nathanjhood/UBento/README.md

 Todo:

+- X-Server helper
 - Use the shared WSLENV variable to link the distro user to the Windows user as a soft default
 - Implement as a shell script

 Notes:

-- It's a good idea to use 'localhost' or at least something different to your Windows Machine Name (this is set in /etc/wsl.conf) as your hostname.
-The unfortunate current default is to simply copy the Win name over to WSL userland.
+- It's a good idea to use 'localhost' or at least something different to your Windows Machine ID as your WSL distro's hostname (this is set in /etc/wsl.conf).
+The unfortunate current default is to simply copy the Win MachineID over to WSL userland.
 I personally like "localclient" for my Windows machine, and "localhost" for my WSL distro - this is a nice distinction when you are presented with network addresses that point to either 'localclient' or 'localhost'.
-When launching Node apps, for example, you can view them in your "localclient" browser (i.e., your net browser for Windows) and differentiate the network addresses you are provided for "localhost", for example. this is very useful when configuring the X-server, especially.
+When launching Node apps, for example, you can view them in your "localclient" browser (i.e., your net browser for Windows) and differentiate the network addresses you are provided for "localhost", for example.
+This is also very useful when configuring the X-server, especially, when keys might be exchanged both ways.

-Run the below in your current WSL2 distro's terminal
+To get started, run the below in either your Windows Powershell, or your current WSL2 distro's terminal;

 # [PRE-INSTALL]

 Pull Ubuntu-Minimal from Docker image into .tar (Approx. 74mb)

     docker run -t ubuntu bash
+    exit

+Take a note of the container ID of the Ubuntu image that was just running, then export it to some handy Windows location, using the .tar extension (WSL can then import it directly), as follows;

     docker container ls -a

-Take a note of the distro number of the Ubuntu image that was just running, then export it to some handy Windows location, using the .tar extension (WSL can then import it directly).

-    docker export $dockerContainerID > C:\Users\{username}\ubuntu.tar
+    docker export "<dockerContainerID>" > C:\Users\"<username>"\ubuntu.tar

 We then have a few options for how we wish to store UBento, such as using the dynamic virtual hard drive (.vhd or .vhdx) format, and backing up and/or running from external storage drives.

 option 1; Convert from .tar named 'Ubuntu' to .vhdx named 'UBento', while storing a backup .vhdx of 'Ubuntu'

-    alias wsl='/mnt/c/Windows/wsl.exe'

-    wsl --import Ubuntu "D:\Ubuntu" "C:\Users\{username}\ubuntu.tar"
+    wsl --import Ubuntu "D:\Ubuntu" "C:\Users\"<username>"\ubuntu.tar"
     wsl --export Ubuntu "D:\Backup\Ubuntu_22_04_1_LTS.vhdx" --vhd
     wsl --unregister Ubuntu
     wsl --import UBento "D:\UBento" "D:\Backup\Ubuntu_22_04_1_LTS.vhdx" --vhd

+The above can also be run from another WSL distro by creating an alias;

+    alias wsl='/mnt/c/Windows/wsl.exe'

 Note that we imported Ubuntu as a .tar, exported it as a resizeable .vhdx, then re-imported the .vhdx under a new name.
-Thus, the 'unregister Ubuntu' step is optional - you can keep both distro's on your WSL if you like.
+Thus, the 'export/unregister Ubuntu' step is optional - you can keep both distro's on your WSL if you like, simply point the ```wsl --import``` argument at a destination folder and a distro-containing .tar or .vhd/x, using whatever name you like (i.e., 'UBento').

-The above example stores a backup in 'D:\' drive (can be a smart card or USB memory, etc), but you may place the files anywhere you like.
+The above example stores a backup in 'D:\' drive (can be a smart card or USB memory, etc), but you may of course place the files anywhere you like.

 option 2; Convert from .tar named 'Ubuntu' to .vhdx named 'UBento', without storing a backup;